Assault, Battery & Excessive Force by the Police

 The circumstances of the assault will affect the level of compensation you may receive.
 If the assault left you with very serious injuries, you may be awarded as much as £500,000.
 You could get an additional sum for loss of earnings if you’ve not been able to work as a result of any injuries.

-You may have a case for police battery or excessive force if you are:
+You may have a case for police battery, excessive force, or assault by the police if you are:

 You do not need to be physically injured by a police officer to claim compensation for assault.
 You simply need to be able to prove that you were put in fear of violence by a show of aggression, such as an officer raising a baton as a threat.